 The climate crisis is real, and it is urgent.
-Food & Water Watch is working for policies that move us away from polluting fossil fuels that worsen climate change, and shifting our energy use to 100 percent clean, renewable energy.
+Food & Water Watch is working for policies that move us away from polluting fossil fuels that worsen climate change, and shifting our energy use to 100 percent clean, renewable energy by 2035.

 Why We Need a Clean Energy Revolution